You are here:

 Directly Reports To: Associate Director of Admissions

 - Manage assigned territory with the direction of the leadership team.
-Territory management requires responsibility for meeting specific recruitment goals, performance of market research for given territory, execution of recruitment travel via high school visits and college fairs, and establishing rapport with school counselors and other key school and community leaders
+Territory management will require: responsibility for meeting specific recruitment goals, performance of market research for given territory, execution of recruitment travel via high school visits and college fairs, establishing rapport with school counselors and other key school and community leaders, etc.

-- Build relationships and share the Catawba story with prospective students (and their families) throughout the admissions funnel via in person and virtual meetings and all forms of communication- phone, email, text message, and handwritten note
+- Build relationships and share the Catawba College story with prospective students (and their families) throughout the admissions funnel via in person and virtual meetings and all forms of communication- phone, email, text message, and handwritten note.

 - Document interactions, maintain accurate records, and execute processes via customer relationship management (CRM) software